2010 California Proposition 27: Campaign finance complaint

-Supporters of the Voters FIRST Act for Congress have asked the Fair Political Practices Commission and the Federal Elections Commission to investigate whether some members of California's U.S. Congressional delegation are "hiding their controlling involvement in the initiative" in a way that obscures who is really behind it.
+Supporters of the Voters FIRST Act for Congress have asked the Fair Political Practices Commission and the Federal Election Commission to investigate whether some members of California's U.S. Congressional delegation are "hiding their controlling involvement in the initiative" in a way that obscures who is really behind it.

 Path to the ballot

 On December 28, 2009, Daniel Lowenstein filed a request with the Office of the California Attorney General for an official ballot title.

 The official ballot title was provided on February 5, 2010.

 Signatures to qualify the measure for the ballot were collected by Kimball Petition Management at a cost of $2,820,124.